chocoblocko9/nixos-config/README.md

   - Hey I did it!
 Added stylix to flake.nix (24/11/25)
 - [x] Read ly documentation again, it already looks sick but maybe I can change more stuff (23/11/25)
   - Nah, it's fine (24/11/25)
+- [x] Enable randomising wallpapers + get at least 1 more (23/11/25)
+  - I'm very lazy that was not hard at all, up to like 12 now (29/11/25)

 ## Background